manraj777/Trade-Strategy/README.md

 <<<<<<< HEAD
-## Creating a backend app that run some logic to make money on crypto exchange that is liquid.
+## Creating a backend app that run some logic to make money on crypto exchange that is illiquid.

 ## Preface

-The goal is to code something on node.js which will lookover liquid overbook, and when an order is placed, quickly re-buy the same thing in more liquid markets to gain some arb
+The goal is to code something on node.js which will lookover illiquid overbook, and when an order is placed, quickly re-buy the same thing in more liquid markets to gain some arb
 =======
 # trading-bot-coindcx